 Dr. Shelley Borgia, a board certified audiologist in New York City, explains that comfort is the most important factor to consider when choosing sleep headphones.
 If they bother you while you’re sleeping, they’ll do more harm than good.

 Do you plan on using headphones while doing activities other than sleeping?
 Some headband sleep headphones are also suitable for fitness wear.

 The band can do double duty by keeping your ears warm and staying in place — even as you’re jogging around your neighborhood.
 If you also want to work out with your sleep headphones, look for a model that’s sweatproof or waterproof.

 There are several different types of headphones on the market.
 For sleeping, though, we recommend headband headphones or earbuds.

 Other types of headphones may be too bulky or uncomfortable for all-night wear.

 You might get away with regular over-the-ear or clip-on headphones if you sleep primarily on your back.
 Still, anything with a protruding, hard-shell design might become uncomfortable if you’re sleeping on your side or stomach or if you toss and turn.

 If your sleeping environment is already quiet, you might not need the noise-canceling feature on your sleep headphones.
 Noise cancellation is ideal for blocking out constant, annoying sounds, but it won’t help much if your partner is watching TV at a high volume or if people are having loud conversations nearby.

-Noise cancellation is a good option for anyone who tends to turn the volume up on their headphones in an attempt to drown out ambient noise (the common background sounds of your environment).
+Noise cancellation is a good option for anyone who tends to turn the volume up on their headphones in an attempt to drown out ambient noise.

 Experts recommend switching to a pair of noise-canceling headphones, so you can keep your volume lower.
 This helps to prevent hearing damage or worsening symptoms associated with tinnitus.